def-gthill/sils/README.md

 not the current extent of its speaker population.
 For example, all those dots in Mexico are indigenous languages; none are Spanish, which has one dot centred in Spain.

+### Encoding

+The features in WALS are all encoded as ordinal variables; e.g. if a given feature has four different values, those values are assigned the numbers 1 to 4.
+But most of the features don't really represent ordered things.
+For example, Feature 88A ("Order of Demonstrative and Noun") has these values:

+- 1: Demonstrative, then noun
+- 2: Noun, then demonstrative
+- 3: Demonstrative prefix
+- 4: Demonstrative suffix
+- 5: Demonstrative both before and after noun
+- 6: Mixed

+The order here is arbitrary.
+Demonstrative followed by noun isn't a more extreme version of noun followed by demonstrative, etc.
+I one-hot encoded these, resulting in six binary columns.

+Sometimes, the last (or the first!) value represents "the feature is completely absent".
+Feature 69A ("Position of Tense-Aspect Affixes") is an example of this:

+- 1: Tense-aspect prefixes
+- 2: Tense-aspect suffixes
+- 3: Tense-aspect tone
+- 4: Mixed type
+- 5: No tense-aspect inflection

+I still one-hot encoded these, but since value 5 is just "not applicable", I used only four binary columns and gave any language with value 5 a zero in all four columns.

+Other features are actually composites of several independent features that happen to fit in the same category.
+For example, Feature 19A ("Presence of Uncommon Sounds") has these values:

+- 1: None
+- 2: Clicks
+- 3: Labial-velars
+- 4: Pharyngeals
+- 5: 'Th' sounds
+- 6: Clicks, pharyngeals, and 'th'
+- 7: Pharyngeals and 'th'

+Since this is really four different features (clicks, labial-velars, pharyngeals, 'th' sounds), I used four binary columns, and gave languages with mixed types ones in multiple columns.

 ## Parameters